Stuart Wilson (golfer)

 Stuart Wilson (born 18 July 1977) is a Scottish amateur golfer.

+Career

 Wilson won the 2004 Amateur Championship at St Andrews Links.
 His win gave him an entry to the 2004 Open Championship where he was the only Amateur to make the cut, and so winning the Silver Medal as the leading Amateur.

 Wilson was the European Junior Ryder Cup captain in 2012 and 2014 and was the captain of the 2021 Walker Cup team.

 Wilson was the managing secretary at Forfar Golf Club for 15 years before taking up a similar position at The Blairgowrie Golf Club in January 2021.